Study Abroad Transfer Credits

 Northeastern students attending another ABA-approved law school as third-year, non-matriculant visiting students may have credits earned transferred to their Juris Doctor.
 Northeastern remains the home institution from which the JD is earned and all NUSL requirements must be fulfilled.

 Tufts University School of Medicine and Northeastern University School of Law offer a JD/MPH dual degree track.
 Students who are enrolled and who take certain designated Tufts University School of Medicine courses are awarded up to 12 credits towards their JD.
-Students who are not enrolled in the JD/MPH program may take up to 4 credits in certain designated Tufts University School of Medicine courses with the advance permission of the Assistant Dean for Student Affairs.
+Students who are not enrolled in the JD/MPH program may take up to 4 credits in certain designated Tufts University School of Medicine courses with the advance permission of the Assistant Dean for Academic and Student Affairs.

-The caefully sequenced JD/MELP three-year curriculum allows some courses at each school to count for credit in both programs.
-Students enrolled in this dual-degree program are awarded a maximum of 12 credits from courses completed at Vermont Law School towardtheir Northeastern JD.
+The carefully sequenced JD/MELP three-year curriculum allows some courses at each school to count for credit in both programs.
+Students enrolled in this dual-degree program are awarded a maximum of 12 credits from courses completed at Vermont Law School toward their Northeastern JD.
 JD/MELP students take the regular course of law study at Northeastern during their first year.
 MELP classes at Vermont Law School generally occur during the summer following the student’s second year.
 Students complete four co-op work experiences before they graduate, one of which counts as a MELP internship.
 Students may also pursue independent research projects.